Photos: One Love Photography, Balerina Films, Deepak Mandyal

 Thinking back on her childhood, Soni recalls feeling like she had to juggle being Indian and being American as separate identities.
 “I always felt like I had to pick which of the two Rinas I was going to be, whether it's my Monday through Friday life with cheerleading and debate club, or ‘weekend Rina’ who was doing dance classes and attending temple and doing all my Indian things.”

 Soni’s wedding presented an opportunity to bridge her two identities.
-At this time, traditional Indian bridesmaid outfits were becoming more popular, elaborate, and personalized, and she decided to gift her bridal party their traditional outfits.
+At this time, traditional Indian bridesmaid outfits were becoming more popular, elaborate, and personalized.
+She decided to gift her bridal party their traditional outfits.
 However, when she began to execute her ideas, she found herself facing many hurdles.

 “It was really difficult to work with vendors in India or find designers who understood what it meant to be in a bridal party by American standards,” Soni recalls.
 “I just kept searching for different designers and tailors who understood what I was looking for, could do it at my desired price point, and understood the sentiment behind why I wanted these matching outfits for my friends.
 The process ended up taking me a total of three trips to India, involved multiple relatives in taking measurements, and required two deliveries to get the outfits to my friends, and they still didn't fit or look exactly how I wanted.”